omoultosEthTuDelft/web/index.md

 <h5>News</h5>

 <section markdown="1">
-- December 2018: A poster paper was accepted at ICDE 2019, and a full-paper at EDBT 2019.
+- December 2018: A poster paper was accepted at ICDE 2019, as well as a full-paper and a vision paper at EDBT 2019.
 - March 2018: I serve as a **local organization chair** of SIGMOD 2019 which will be held in Amsterdam in 2019!
 - January 2018: **Two papers** were accepted in next year's **ICDE 2018** in Paris.
 One on benchmarking stream procesing engines, and one on aggregating out-of-order streams.
 - August 2017: **BlockJoin**, a technique for joining massive datasets producing distributed block-partitioned matrices, will be presented in next year's **VLDB 2018**.